Hidden activations know when self-report does not

 All probes are layer 19, chosen because the Goodfire SAE was trained there.
 A small layer sweep would document how localized the signal is.
 A second model family at 7-13B parameters would say whether the gap is a Llama representation quirk or a more general property of instruction-tuned residual streams.

 The result is a bounded interpretability win.
 A linear readout of hidden activations sees something the model's own structured confidence misses, and the gap is the same size on legal QA and on biography factuality.
-It does not give us a compact SAE feature story, a legal-truth adjudicator, or a domain-general hallucination detector.
+I do not claim a compact SAE feature story, a legal-truth adjudicator, or a domain-general hallucination detector.